Accessibility Services: High School Vs. Postsecondary

-Learn the major differences between high school and postsecondary disability services.
+Learn the major differences between high school and postsecondary accessibility services.

 |Topic||High School||Post Secondary|

 |Applicable Laws||Individuals with Disabilities Education Act (IDEA) Section 504, Rehabilitation Act||Americans With Disability Act (ADA) Section 504, Rehabilitation Act|

 |Required Documentation||Individualized Education Program (IEP)||Varies depending upon the disability and must include testing documentation|

 |School provides evaluation at no cost to student||Student must provide the evaluation at his/her own expense|